cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 }
 ```

 This code looks pretty awful, but the logic is simple.
-Similar to the row-col reshape, the FA2 source opts for some using `logical_divide` along the N-axis, which is easier to read and accomplishes the same thing:
+Similar to the row-col reshape, the FA2 source opts to use `logical_divide` along the N-axis, which is easier to read and accomplishes the same thing:

 ```cpp
 {